Hugh S. Roberton (composer)

 Sir Hugh Stevenson Roberton (23 February 1874 – 7 October 1952) was a Scottish composer and, as founder of the Glasgow Orpheus Choir, one of Britain's leading choral-masters in the first half of the 20th century.

+Whilst he shared in later years a white goatee like fellow composer Thomas Beecham, he was known for his quiet Scottish humour.

 Life

-Roberton was born in Glasgow, left school at the age of 14 and entered the family business - a funeral directors - which by the age of 21 he was managing.
+Roberton was born in Glasgow, left school at the age of 14 and entered the family business – a funeral directors – which by the age of 21 he was managing.
 He worked there into the 1930s, devoting most of his spare time to music making.
 He was also involved in the artistic side of the Labour movement, a Fabian socialist, life-long pacifist and a friend of Ramsay MacDonald.

 Roberton inherited his love of folk song from his mother, an untrained singer, and was largely self-taught in music, learning by singing in choirs and later directing them.
 As well as music, Roberton was an author and playwright.
 He wrote two plays, Kirsteen and Christ in the Kirkyaird (published together in 1922), some humorous essays under the title Curdies (1931), and a handbook, Choir Singing (1925).

 Orpheus Choir

 In 1906 he founded the Glasgow Orpheus Choir.
-For five years before that it was the Toynbee Musical Association.
+For five years before that it was the Toynbee Musical Association, which he started when aged only 26.
 A perfectionist, he expected the highest standards of performance from its members.
 Its voice was a choir voice, its individual voices not tolerated.
 Roberton set new standards in choral technique and interpretation.
-For almost fifty years, until it disbanded in 1951 on the retirement of its founder, the Glasgow Orpheus Choir had no equal in Britain and toured widely enjoying world acclaim.
+For almost fifty years, until it disbanded in 1951 on the retirement of its founder on grounds of ill-health, the Glasgow Orpheus Choir had no equal in Britain and toured widely enjoying world acclaim.
 Their repertoire included many Scottish folk songs arranged for choral performance, and Paraphrases, as well as Italian madrigals, English motets (including early performances of Elgar's partsongs) and the music of the Russian Orthodox Church.
 The choir also performed the works of Johann Sebastian Bach, George Frideric Handel, Felix Mendelssohn, Peter Cornelius, Johannes Brahms and others.

 The autobiographical Orpheus with his Lute: a Glasgow Orpheus Choir Anthology, was published posthumously in 1963, with contributions by Roberton and other material edited by his son Kenneth.

 Composer and arranger

 Roberton published over 300 of his own compositions and arrangements.
 The concert edition of Scottish Songs was first published in 1929.
 Songs of the Isles (1937) collects a further 20 songs based on highland airs, including Westering Home, and Mairi's Wedding.
-(The original Gaelic lyric and tune of Mairi's Wedding was by John Bannerman, 1865-1938).
+(The original Gaelic lyric and tune of Mairi's Wedding was by John Bannerman, 1865–1938).
 Roberton wrote alternative lyrics for Dashing White Sergeant, also included in the volume.
 His best known original composition is the partsong All in the April evening (words by Katharine Tynan).